-Treating others, including the instructor, coach, and your fellow classmates, with respect is expected from all students.
-This includes, but is not limited to, responding to discussion forums respectfully and answering questions thoughtfully and without judgment.
+Treating others, including the instructor, undergrad TA, and your fellow classmates, with respect is expected from all students.
+This includes, but is not limited to, responding to discussion forums respectfully and answering questions thoughtfully and without judgement.

-This is an asynchronous, fully online course that runs Monday-Sunday.
-Each week, you'll have tasks to complete on Wednesday, Friday, and Sunday, unless otherwise specified.
+This is an asynchronous, fully online course that is split into 5 units.
+Each unit, you'll have tasks to complete on specified days.
 Although you can work at your own pace, you will need to adhere to the set deadlines.

 No assignments will be accepted via email.
 All assignments received after the stated due date and time will receive a 25% grade deduction per calendar day late up to a maximum of 2 days.
-After this time, assignments will receive a grade of 0.
+After this time, assignments will receive a grade of zero.
 SmartBook assignments and discussions are not accepted after their stated due date and time.

-In the event of a University cancellation for emergencies, there will be no change in due dates, unless communicated by your instructor.
+In the event of a University cancelation for emergencies, there will be no change in due dates, unless communicated by your instructor.